 The genesis of Towertown was cheap housing.
-Walkup apartment houses, shabby old subdivided mansions and former stables were carved into tiny studio flats.
-Nearby were cheap cafeterias and lunchrooms that provided the other sustaining essential.
+Walkup apartment houses, shabby old subdivided mansions, and former stables were carved into tiny studio flats.
+Nearby were cheap cafeterias and lunchrooms that provided the other sustaining essentials.

 As the area around the Water Tower became dense with bohemians, new businesses sprang up to serve them.
-Among the chief of these were book stores, tea rooms, coffee houses, art suppliers and used-furniture dealers.
-There were saloons, too, although few that attained any fame.
+Among the chief of these were bookstores, tea rooms, coffee houses, art suppliers, and used furniture dealers.
+There were saloons, too, although few attained any fame.

-Nightclubs in Towertown-Chez Pierre, the Little Club, the Tent-catered to monied outsiders who sought their entertainment in the chic and rather daring atmosphere of bohemia.
+The nightclubs in Towertown included the Chez Pierre, the Little Club, and the Tent, all catering to monied outsiders who sought entertainment in the chic and somewhat daring bohemia.

-Those seeking something downright raunchy, and often illegal, headed west for the Clark Street tenderloin frequented by gamblers, hookers, dime-a-dance devotees and underworld dandies.
-Liquor, music and lovemaking came cheaply on Clark Street.
-"Gin, din and sin for a fin" was the way habitues put it.
-Still, there was legitimate entertainment in the area as well, and it included productions by such struggling dramatic groups as the Studio Players, the Impertinent Players and the Jack and Jill Players.
+Those seeking something downright raunchy and often illegal headed west for Clark Street, frequented by gamblers, prostitutes, dime-a-dance devotees, and underworld dandies.
+Liquor, music, and lovemaking came cheaply on Clark Street.
+"Gin, din, and sin for a fin" were how habitues put it.
+Still, there was legitimate entertainment in the area.
+It included productions by such struggling dramatic groups as the Studio Players, the Impertinent Players, and the Jack and Jill Players.

-The most famous Bohemian nightspot was the "Dill Pickle Club" (or Dil Pickle Club) at 10 Tooker Place, Chicago, was almost hidden from the outside and was considered a "hole in the wall" in Tooker Alley.
-The entrance was marked by a "DANGER" sign that which pointed to the orange main door which was lit by a green light.
+The most famous Bohemian nightspot was the "Dill Pickle Club" (or Dil Pickle Club) at 10 Tooker Place, Chicago, which was nearly hidden from the outside and was considered a "hole in the wall" in Tooker Alley.
+The entrance was marked by a "DANGER" sign pointing to the orange main door, lit by a green light.
 On the door, it read: "Step High, Stoop Low and Leave Your Dignity Outside."
-Once inside, another sign read "Elevate Your Mind to a Lower Level of Thinking" before you entered the main part of the club.
+Once inside, another sign read "Elevate Your Mind to a Lower Level of Thinking" before entering the central part of the club.
 Immediately inside was a large main room with a stage.
 The room was decorated with brightly painted chairs and partially surrounded by counters where drinks and sandwiches were sold.
 The rest of the club was also decorated by its attendees and contained a tearoom and art exhibitions.
-Altogether, the club had reported standing capacity for 700 people.
+Altogether, the club had reported a standing capacity of 700 people.

-Soapbox orators gathered in Bughouse Square (now known as "Washington Square - Google Map) to debate the issues of the day.
-The Gay, Lesbian, Transgrender and experimenters in free love took refuge among Towertown's radicals.
-By the mid-1920s, many of these writers had left Chicago.
+Soapbox orators gathered in Bughouse Square (now known as "Washington Square - Google Map) to debate the day's issues.
+The Gay, Lesbian, Transgender, and experimenters in free love took refuge among Towertown's radicals.
+By the mid-1920s, many of these artists had left Chicago.

 After their departure, according to sociologist Harvey W. Zorbaugh, Towertown became a popular destination for "egocentric poseurs, neurotics, rebels against the conventions of Main Street or the gossip of the foreign community, seekers of atmosphere, dabblers in the occult, dilettantes in the arts, or parties to drab lapses from a moral code which the city had not yet destroyed."

-Stopa revealed herself as an emotionally unstable loser after her switch to bohemia, however.
-She married a man who turned out to be a cad, then fell in love with a rich, married advertising executive who conned her, kept her and eventually shipped her from Towertown to Greenwich Village, New York.
+Stopa revealed herself as an emotionally unstable loser after her move to the bohemia neighborhood.
+She married a man who turned out to be a scoundrel, then fell in love with a wealthy, married advertising executive who conned her, kept her, and eventually shipped her from Towertown to Greenwich Village, New York.

-Stopa's short but fiery life ended at age 24 when she more or less accidentally killed her lover's gardener and then committed suicide by swallowing poison.
-The newspapers went crazy over the sensational story and 10,000 Chicagoans turned out for the funeral.
-As late as 1947, reporters were still turning out retrospectives on Stopa's tragic and labyrinthine involvements.
-Naughty Towertown always got its share of the blame.
+Stopa's short but fiery life ended at age 24 when she tried to shoot her lover's wife at her home in Palos Park but accidentally shot and killed their 65-year-old gardener, Henry Manning, then committed suicide by swallowing poison.
+The newspapers went crazy over the sensational story, and 10,000 Chicagoans turned out for the funeral.
+As late as 1947, reporters still turned out retrospectives on Stopa's tragic and tortuous involvements.
+Naughty Towertown always got its share of the blame too.

 Because many artistic young women from small towns came to Chicago to study at the Art Institute and elsewhere, sheltered residential facilities were created to give them an alternative to Towertown's temptations.
-One of the best of these was the Three Arts Club at 1300 N. Dearborn Pkwy., founded in 1914 and still in business.
+One of the best of these was the Three Arts Club at 1300 North Dearborn Parkway, founded in 1914 and still in business.

-Knowing of bohemia's tawdry side and its attractiveness to dilettantes and newly arrived
+Knowing bohemia's tawdry side and its attractiveness to dilettantes and newly arrived.

-small-towners, it is easy to forget that Chicago's literary renaissance and certain of its other successes in the arts were nurtured in Towertown.
+Small-towners, it is easy to forget that Chicago's literary renaissance and confidence in its other successes in the arts were nurtured in Towertown.

-One of its most important figures was Harriet Monroe, the poet who suddenly rose to prominence by writing the "Columbian Ode" to dedicate the Chicago world's fair of 1893.
+One of its most influential figures was Harriet Monroe, the poet who suddenly rose to prominence by writing the "Columbian Ode" to dedicate the Chicago world's fair of 1893.
 Monroe's greatest success was founding the world-famous "Poetry Magazine" in 1912.
-As its editor, she was credited with discovering Carl Sandburg at about the time he was writing the "city of the big shoulders" lines that would certify his fame.
+As its editor, she was credited with discovering Carl Sandburg when he was writing the "city of the big shoulders" lines that would certify his fame.

-Monroe also published work by the likes of T.S.
+Monroe also published T.S.
 Eliot, W.B.
-Yeats and Ezra Pound, editing her monthly magazine from a Towertown office at 543 Cass St. (now North Wabash Avenue).
-The publication still survives, headquartered at 61 West Superior Street, Chicago, IL.
+Yeats, and Ezra Pound, editing her monthly magazine from a Towertown office at 543 Cass Street (now North Wabash Avenue).
+The publication still survives, headquartered at 61 West Superior Street, Chicago.

-Rising property values driven by the luxury shopping district on nearby Michigan Avenue became too pricey for many of the artists.
+Rising property values driven by the luxury shopping district nearby Michigan Avenue became too pricey for many artists.
 Towertown became a tourist attraction, further alienating its bohemian denizens.
 By the Great Depression, the art colony had dispersed.